 Use their learning experiences to support their aspirations for higher education and/or career development

 Transfer skills developed as part of their extended project to other areas of study

-The Sixth Form EPQ attracts UCAS points, is worth half an A-level (although it is graded at full A-level standard so an A* grade is possible) and is widely valued by universities and employers.
+The Sixth Form EPQ attracts UCAS points, is worth half an A-level (graded up to A*) and is widely valued by universities and employers.
 Some leading universities, such as the University of Southampton, make adjusted offers to pupils undertaking an EPQ.

 What do pupils research?

 For the EPQ and HPQ, pupils can study virtually anything that is of interest to them, be it age old questions or issues that are more contemporary.
 Here is just a small selection:

 To what extent is society biased towards extroverts?